BYOD or CYOD: Which mobile trend is right for your organization?

 CYOD is a newer variation of the BYOD concept.
 In this model, enterprises give employees a choice as to which devices they will use from a predetermined and preapproved list of options.
 This gives the employee a greater sense of control of the technology they use and can lower hardware support costs as administrators arguably have a greater understanding of the devices themselves.
 Administrators can also configure these devices with the necessary security software, policy-based administrative controls and network settings in a more centralized way.

 However, users may not be happy with the devices that are offered through a CYOD program, thereby diminishing their engagement and user experience and ultimately reducing productivity.
 Organizations are also responsible for procuring the hardware and ongoing management costs of MDM, eliminating the cost benefits of BYOD.
 With that said, the increased security in a CYOD model can significantly outweigh these costs.

 Which option is the best fit?

-Though both BYOD and CYOD have their respective benefits and drawbacks, organizations must be careful when choosing the right model for their business needs.
-First, the end-user experience is of utmost importance.
+Though both BYOD and CYOD have their respective benefits and drawbacks, organizations must be careful when choosing to get the right model for their business needs.
+First, the user experience is of utmost importance.
 Unsatisfied tech-savvy users will ultimately work from whatever device best suits them.
 In both models, businesses also need to ensure they have data loss prevention and protection systems in place.
 Finally, to decide which mobile trend will work best, enterprises need to work together at all levels of the organization, including IT, human resources, legal and line-of-business owners.